sjfleming/NanoporeCode/README.md

 Code to analyze nanopore data in the Golovchenko lab.

-PoreView is from Tamas Szalay.
+The original version of [PoreView](https://github.com/tszalay/PoreView) is from Tamas Szalay.
 The rest is by Stephen Fleming.